Goluxas/astar/README.md

 ## Up Next

+~~Add timer.~~

 Limit how often a path is requested.
-I want to display algorithm runtime in console, and currently it's running every frame so old numbers will be shoved offscreen too fast to be used.
+Currently it's running every frame, ~~and sometimes one algorithm doesn't finish before the next frame is requested.~~ Actually appears to stall the timer because I only end it when a path is found, and that's not the only way the algorithm exits.

 Implement a heap queue to efficiently sort nodes.